neilstats/ckbplotr/README.md

 It can be used to: create plots of estimates and CIs against risk factor levels…

-    #> Narrow confidence interval lines may become hidden in the plot.
-Please check your final output carefully and see vignette("shape_confidence_intervals") for more details.

 <img src="man/figures/README-example-shape-plot-1.png" width="50%" style="display: block; margin: auto;" />

 …create forest plots…